Tor vs VPN – What’s the Difference? Which One Should you Choose?

 Tor vs VPN – Which is better?

-As mentioned before, both Tor and VPN services have similar applications but there are far more differences than similarities.
-However, as you can clearly see a VPN service will be more effective in comparison to Tor.
-These services are designed to provide you with online anonymity and have many different features that have been engineered to enhance your browsing experience.
+The polls weighing out options between Tor vs VPN have been ongoing for a while now.
+However, as mentioned above, both Tor and VPN services have similar applications but there are far more differences than similarities.
+Although, as you can clearly see a VPN service will be more effective in comparison to Tor, enhancing your online experience.